joel-becker/SWB_plots/README.md

 The functions in `plots.R` allow for flexible production of a series of plots with the above characteristics.

 ## End result
-As currently written, the functions are combined to produce the following plot:
+As currently written, the functions combine to produce the following plot:

 ![Image description](https://github.com/joel-becker/SWB_plots/blob/master/Figure_1.png)